 The Trail encompasses some of the key attractions of the ranges including Simpsons Gap, and the permanent waterholes at Ellery Creek Big Hole, Ormiston Gorge and Glen Helen.
 It weaves past some of the world’s most ancient metamorphic and igneous rock and nearly 600 species of flora.

 Along the way you camp under the stars.
-Most camp sites have picnic tables and tent sites.
+Most campsites have picnic tables and tent sites.
+Multi-day walker fees and camp fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.
 All trailheads have a water supply and some have free gas barbecues.
-Fully guided tours are available; otherwise set off on your own ensuring you're well equipped and have notified the relevant authorities.
+Fully guided tours are available; otherwise set off on your own –ensuring you’re well equipped and have notified the relevant authorities.